LyGhT1337/DiscordDarkness/README.md

 ## How to get Theme Support:

 Create an Issue on this Git or Direct Message me on Discord.
-My old Tag was -> LyGhT#1337 (please don't add that one) my New Discord Account is -> LyGhT#1159
+New Discord Account is -> LyGhT#1159

 ## Credits:

-Devs - LyGhT and Cruxie
+Devs - LyGhT

-Code snippets - tropix126, ClearVision and Spectra.
+Code snippets - tropix126, ClearVision, Cre-Arts-Community, cruxie and Spectra.